Building Information Modelling (BIM)Responding to construction industry needs to minimise costs and time of major projects

 An LSBU innovation

-The BIM Centre is the brainchild of LSBU's senior lecturer Steve Pittard who, before joining the University two years ago, had worked in the building industry for over 30 years as both a chartered surveyor and IT specialist.
+The BIM Centre is the brainchild of LSBU's senior lecturer Steve Pittard who, before joining the University, had worked in the building industry for over 30 years as both a chartered surveyor and IT specialist.
 Key to this new venture is the work he did some years ago, delivering IT solutions for construction industry users.
 "The centre's function," explains Steve, "is to provide a catalyst for innovation, something which people could use for networking, for ideas and to adopt BIM.
 At the moment, no two people see BIM in exactly the same way; different people have different definitions and this is a problem".

 The centre was created in parallel with the formation of LSBU's BIM Academic Forum (BAF) that has the mission to create a dynamic collaborative group to enhance and promote teaching, learning and research aspects of BIM.
 As part of the leadership team for this group and through the activities of its new BIM Centre, LSBU believe they are in an ideal position to affect future employability – especially as work experience and real-life projects will be included in all courses.
 Already one of the LSBU's business sponsors, Laing O'Rourke, is employing LSBU postgraduate students as BIM engineers.